Benjamin Harrison: Nomination for president

-Harrison placed fifth on the first ballot, with Senator Sherman in the lead, and the next few ballots showed little change.
-As the convention moved forward, Harrison became "everyone's second choice in a field of seven candidates."
-Then, after Sherman "faltered in the balloting," Harrison gained support.
+Harrison placed fifth on the first ballot, with Sherman in the lead, and the next few ballots showed little change.
+As the convention proceeded, Harrison became "everyone's second choice in a field of seven candidates".
+Then, after Sherman "faltered in the balloting", Harrison gained support.
 Blaine supporters shifted their support among candidates they found acceptable, and when they shifted to Harrison, they found a candidate who could attract the votes of many other delegations.
-Intending to make it undeniably clear he would not be a candidate, Blaine left the country and was staying with Andrew Carnegie in Scotland when the National Convention began, not returning to the United States until August; the delegates finally accepted Blaine's refusal to be nominated.
+Intending to make it undeniably clear he would not be a candidate, Blaine left the country and was staying with Andrew Carnegie in Scotland when the convention began.
+He did not return to the U.S. until August, and the delegates finally accepted his refusal to be nominated.
 After New York switched to Harrison's column, he gained the needed momentum for victory.
-Harrison was nominated as the party's presidential candidate on the eighth ballot, by a count of 544 to 108 votes.
+The party nominated Harrison for president on the eighth ballot, 544 votes to 108.
 Levi P. Morton of New York—a banker, former U.S. Minister to France, and former U.S. congressman—was chosen as his running mate.
-At their National Convention in St. Louis, Democrats rallied behind President Cleveland and his running-mate, Senator Allen G. Thurman from Ohio; Vice President Hendricks had died in office on November 25, 1885.
-After returning to America, Blaine visited Harrison at his home in October.
+At their National Convention in St. Louis, Democrats rallied behind Cleveland and his running mate, Senator Allen G. Thurman; Vice President Thomas A. Hendricks had died in office on November 25, 1885.
+After returning to the U.S., Blaine visited Harrison at his home in October.